xbgmsharp/postgsail-mcp-server/README.md

 - `postgsail://mcp_tool_reference` - Reference for available MCP tools and usage patterns

 **Note:** While these resources can be accessed individually via the MCP resource protocol, the `get_initial_context()` tool provides a more convenient way to access all reference materials in a single call, making it the recommended approach for AI agents to understand the system.

-## Examples
-You can ask anything related to PostgSail all readonly API endpoint are available, eg: Logbook, Moorages, Stays, Monitoring.
-A few examples:
-  * `Provide a daily briefing of <boat_name> systems`
-  * `Summarize my last trip`
-  * `Summarize my summer sailing voyage`

 ## License